 The YBITS#1 contract has been awarded to MCM Construction, the same contractor that completed the Oakland Touchdown (OTD) #1 contract.
-MCM mobilized and began delivering equipment and material to start construction in September 2010, and will have total access to the area effective October 1, 2010.
+MCM mobilized in September 2010, and has had total access to the area since October 1, 2010.
+The MCM contract includes completing the remaining foundations and the bridge deck structure from the Yerba Buena Island Tunnel to the self-anchored suspension bridge.